PEUGEOT RCZ 1.6 THP GT 2dr Coupe

-2014 Peugeot RCZ 1.6 THP GT 2dr Coupe with 17000miles.
+2013 Peugeot RCZ 1.6 THP GT 2dr Coupe with 21855miles.
 In excellent condition, well equipped specification, this Buyacar certified used car can be ordered online and delivered to your door.
-Incredible monthly finance packages available, 7.9% APR representative.
+Incredible monthly finance packages available, 8.8% APR representative.
 Price includes a finance contribution, visit our website www.buyacar.co.uk for more information, and the other colours available from 1000's of Buyacar certified used vehicles in stock.

 Buyacar.co.uk